 March 15 Nebraska Aviation and Trades Association Scholarship-applicant must get a signature from a member of the Nebraska Aviation Trades Association (guidance office has a list), essay, and list of scholastic achievements. http://gonata.net/scholarship.html

 March 15 Nebraska Cattlemen Foundation Huss Family Scholarship- for a senior going to UNL majoring in animal science and preparing for a career in agriculture, "C" average, beef industry involvement, academics, and financial need.
 Todd Ricenbaw Memorial Scholarship- attend UNL and major in Ag. http://nebraskacattlemen.org/ncfscholarships.aspx

-March 15 Nebraska Cattlemen Research and Education Scholarships- high school senior with a "C" average, beef industry experience, prefer studying an Ag related field. http://nebraskacattlemen.org/ncfscholarships.aspx
+March 15 Nebraska Cattlemen Research and Education Scholarships- high school senior with a "C" average, beef industry experience, preference for some of the scholarships is pursuing an Ag related field. https://nebraskacattlemen.org/about-nc/foundation/

 March 15 Ponton Family Scholarships- Battle Creek senior, list school and community activities, financial need taken into consideration, and preference given to a student who plans on studying business.
 Awarded by the Battle Creek School Foundation.
 Scholarship copy in the school counseling office.

 March 15 Quinn & Sydney Boeh Memorial Scholarship- open to Battle Creek seniors, active in 2 sports, 3.0 GPA, preference given to a student pursuing a technical trade.
 One senior boy and one senior girl will be awarded a scholarship.
 Scholarship awarded through the Battle Creek Public School Foundation.
 Application in school counseling office.